leenooks/phpLDAPadmin/README.md

 >
 > Open an issue (details below) with enough information for me to be able to recreate the problem.
 An `LDIF` will be invaluable if it is not handling data correctly.

-## Version 2 Progress
+## Templates

-The update to v2 is progressing well - here is a list of work to do and done:

-- [X] Creating new LDAP entries
-- [X] Delete existing LDAP entries
-- [X] Updating existing LDAP Entries
-  - [X] Password attributes
-    - [X] Support different password hash options
-    - [X] Validate password is correct
+Starting with v2.2, PLA reintroduces the template engine.
+Each point release going forward will improve the template functionality.
+Check [releases](https://github.com/leenooks/phpLDAPadmin/releases) for details.

+Templates in v2 are in JSON format (in v1 they were XML format).
+If you want to create your own templates you can use the [example.json](/templates/example.json) template as a guide.
+Place your custom templates in a subdirectory under `templates`, eg: `templates/custom`, and they wont be overwritten by an update.

+## Outstanding items
+Compare to v1.x, there are a couple of outstanding items to address

+Entry Editing:
   - [ ] JpegPhoto Create/Delete
   - [ ] Binary attribute upload
-  - [X] JpegPhoto Display
-  - [X] ObjectClass Add/Remove
-    - [X] Add additional required attributes (for ObjectClass Addition)
-    - [ ] Remove existing required attributes (for ObjectClass Removal)
+  - [ ] If removing an objectClass, remove all attributes that only that objectclass provided

-  - [X] Add additional values to Attributes that support multiple values
-  - [X] Delete extra values for Attributes that support multiple values
-  - [ ] Delete Attributes
-- [ ] Templates to enable entries to conform to a custom standard
+Templates Engine
-  - [ ] Autopopulate attribute values
+  - [ ] Present SELECT lists when an attribute is marked as `type=select`
-- [X] Login to LDAP server
-  - [X] Configure login by a specific attribute
-- [X] Logout LDAP server
-- [X] Export entries as an LDAP
-- [X] Import LDIF
-- [X] Schema Browser
-- [X] Searching
   - [ ] Enforcing attribute uniqueness

-- [ ] Is there something missing?
+Raise a [feature request](https://github.com/leenooks/phpLDAPadmin/issues/new) if there is a capability that you would like to see added to PLA.

-Support is known for these LDAP servers:
+## Support is known for these LDAP servers:
 - [X] OpenLDAP
 - [X] OpenDJ
 - [ ] Microsoft Active Directory